nscharrenberg/COVID-21/README.md

 2. run `maven install` to install all required libraries

-3. run `maven compile` to run the game
+3. run `maven compile` to compile the game

+4. run `maven exec:java` to run the game.

 ## Usage

-Take a look at the "Show Rules" button when you started the game. (after you configured the game and press the "Start Game" button.

-or refer the COVID-21 docs, on the top of this read me.
+Take a look at the "Show Rules" button when you started the game. (after you configured the game and press the "Start Game" button. or refer the COVID-21 docs, on the top of this read me.
 Additionally you could also take a look at the [Pandemic rules](https://images.zmangames.com/filer_public/53/ed/53edbee8-adfb-4715-899f-dd381e1420d7/zm7101_rules_web.pdf).

+Once the game starts you have a menu on the bottom left which you can use to gather information about the players or to select the actions you would want to use.
+After selecting an action or event to play you select the city you want to execute it on.
+Dialog boxes may popup asking you for some additional information (such as choosing the disease to cure), or general error messages for invalid moves.

 ## Roadmap